ErickJV/IntelMKLFixupMacOS26/README.md

 # !!WARNING!!
-Me (Kaitlyn), or Carnations Botanica is not responsible for any data loss incured by using this kernel extension.
+Me (Kaitlyn), or Carnations Botanica is not responsible for any data loss incurred by using this kernel extension.
 Although it is ***highly*** unlikely, you have been warned.

 ## IntelMKLFixup
 Dead-simple Intel(tm) MKL (Math Kernel Library) fixup for macOS.